tighten/easy-embeddable-polls/README.md

 ## Overview

 `easy-static-polls` provides you with Vue components for easily embedding polls into your website.
-Two component are offered out of the box:
+Two components are offered out of the box:

 - A basic `Poll` configurable by use of props.
 Outputs simple markup with semantic class names.
 - A `RenderlessPoll` which follows the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).